elisagdelope/statistical_analyses_cross_long_PD/luxpark_analysis/README_luxpark.md

-Scripts on data processing and analysis of transcriptomics data from the PPMI cohort.
+Scripts on data processing and analysis of metabolomics data from the luxPARK cohort.

 ### Parsing data